Tarale/tarale/README.md

 # Tarale - Handwriting Font

-Free font based on handwriting.
+Cute free font based on one of my handwriting styles.
 A work in progress.
+I hope to also make bold and italic versions.

 Versions
 --------